JackBro/imm_engine/README.md

 ----------------------
 * Copyright 2015 Huang Yiting (http://endrollex.com)
 * immature engine is distributed under the the terms of the BSD license
-* Not include the files in floders of suffix "_third_party".
+* Not include the files in folders of suffix "_third_party".